Book family-friendly attractions

 Below you'll find some of the exciting Harry Potter London locations from the world famous series of books and films, plus some top London attractions with links to the Harry Potter franchise.
 Grab your Nimbus 2000 and take a magical tour.

-Many outdoor London attractions have now reopened following the staged easing of coronavirus restrictions; however indoor attractions remain closed until 17 May.
-Be aware that some venues listed may still be closed after that date.
-You may also need to book tickets in advance, even if entrance is free.
+Many London attractions have now reopened following the easing of coronavirus restrictions.
+Be aware that some venues listed may still be closed, and you may also need to book tickets in advance, even if entrance is free.

 Have a magical day out with a behind-the-scenes tour of the Harry Potter films at Warner Bros.
 Studio Tour London The Making of Harry Potter.
 See first-hand the sets, costumes and props used in all the Harry Potter films, and step inside some of the films' locations, including the Great Hall, Dumbledore's office and Hagrid's hut.
 It's the ultimate Harry Potter experience!Read More